nerab/paradeiser/README.md

       }

 ## Output Policy
-*Paradeiser* follows the [Rule of Silence](http://www.faqs.org/docs/artu/ch01s06.html#id2878450).
+Paradeiser follows the [Rule of Silence](http://www.faqs.org/docs/artu/ch01s06.html#id2878450).
 If all goes well, a command will not print any output to `STDOUT`.
 Reports are excempted from this rule.

-Error messages always go to `STDERR`.
+Error and warning messages always go to `STDERR`.

 ## Hooks
-Instead of handling tasks itself, *Paradeiser* integrates with external tools via hooks.
-Every event will attempt to find and execute an appropriate script in ~/.paradeiser/hooks/.
+Instead of handling tasks itself, Paradeiser integrates with external tools via hooks.
+Every event will attempt to find and execute an appropriate script in `~/.paradeiser/hooks/`.
 Sufficient information will be made available via environment variables.

 `pre-` hooks will be called before the action is executed internally.
 If a `pre-`hook exits non-zero, paradeiser will abort the action and exit non-zero itself; indicating in a message to STDERR which hook caused the abort.